quattromani/childrenssafetyimmobilizer/index.md

 ## Radiation reduction

-The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by The Q Holder.
+The opportunity to reduce radiation exposure is a critical issue within pediatric radiology.
 The Q assists children to remain montionless for diagnostic X-Rays, thus fewer exposures could mean less radiation.

 The Q allows the radiologic technologists to remain further from the primary and scatter radiation.